 The most significant aspect of an uncontested divorce is that it can save your children from dire emotional turmoil that may affect their future.
 It is emotionally damaging for children to witness their parents in the daily battlefield of a divorce… There is a wide range of emotional reactions seen in these children and psychological studies have concluded that there is an increase in life long mental health risks.
 As children struggle with the transition of their parent’s lives, they can exhibit sadness, anxiety, depression, poor academic performance, low self esteem and acting out, destructive behaviors.
 It is very important that couples focus on the needs of their children, as the divorce of the parents is a major contributing factor that affects their future success and relationships.
 Especially in the presence of children, parents need to treat each other with mutual respect, refrain from being controversial and encourage a loving relationship with each parent.

 While every newlywed believes their marriage will last forever more, the reality is that 40-50% of first marriages in the United States will end in divorce.
-Once you have made the difficult decision to proceed with ending your marriage, the Law Office of Frank P. Remsen, P.A., can help your family through this difficult time.
+Once you have made the difficult decision to proceed with ending your marriage, the Remsen Family Law Firm, can help your family through this difficult time.
 During a consultation appointment, we can discuss your options and decide if an uncontested divorce is right for you.
 We want this transition to be as low stress as possible for your and your children, as you begin to plan for your future.